a-synchronous/rubico/README.md

 // { userId: 1, id: 5, title: 'laboriosam mollitia...', completed: false }
 ```

-rubico exposes semantically related methods of its core API as property functions.
-For example,

- * `map` - apply a mapper function concurrently
- * `map.pool` - apply a mapper function concurrently with a concurrency limit
- * `map.series` - apply a mapper function serially

-Advanced functions may be found in `rubico/x`.

 # Getting Started
  1. [check out the docs](https://doc.rubico.land)
  2. [take the tour](https://tour.rubico.land)